LarsVonQualen/AlertJS/README.md

 Easy javascript notification and alert system.

+# Features
+- Custom modal alerts.
+- Notifications popping up in the bottom right corner.
+- Notifications popping down from the top of the page.
+- Pre DOM ready queue, that fires at DOM ready.
+- Four different notification sounds.

 # How To

 The library is very simple to use.
 Make sure you include the css in the header, and the javascript in the end of the `<body>` tag AFTER jQuery, and you are ready to pop some notifications or alerts!